All Episodes

 This isn't about me.

-No, I I listen more revenue.
+No, there's more revenue.

-The corporate tax cuts, ending burdensome regulation, repatriation and energy is a formula for I believe massive economic growth, and that's why I'm supporting it.
+The corporate tax cuts, ending burdensome regulation, repatriation, and energy is a formula for, I believe, massive economic growth.

 I just am saying I think it could be better.

-I believe in Reagan supply side cross the board cuts uh I think would even make it better.
+I think would even make it better.

-But look listen, I'm I want whatever we can get here and um I think you're right.
+But listen, I want whatever we can get here.

 Exactly.

-Nope nobody listening to us should be confused.
+Nobody listening to us should be confused.

-They should be calling their senators and saying get a tax bill out of the Senate.
+They should be calling their senators and saying, get a tax bill out of the Senate.

 Every single one of them should be under pressure to vote for this bill.